 - Agricultural Field Day, Team Taree, 3 days, attracting up to 5000 visitors.
-Doesn't have to take the whole site but would likely limit other activities on site while on site. - Wingham Music Festival, 3 days attracting up to 3000 visitors. - Local, Regional, State flying + cricket championships / open day
+Doesn't have to take the whole site but would likely limit other activities on - Wingham Music Festival, 3 days attracting up to 3000 visitors. - Local, Regional, State flying + cricket championships / open day